Sherman5A/apple-silicon/report/report.md

 implementing x86, finding that 'Balancing power and performance leads to energy-efficient cores, regardless of the ISA: A9 (ARM) and Atom (x86-64) processor energy requirements are within 24% of each other and use up to 50% less energy than other cores'.
-Overall, these processors are targetting different performance and efficiency goals and that is reflected far more in their core designs than ISA.
+Overall, these processors are targeting different performance and efficiency goals and that is reflected far more in their core designs than ISA.